Carrie Jaworski, MD | Daniel M. Goggin, ATC | Rehab Services | Schedule an Appointment

-Specialists in Primary Care Sports Medicine complete one to two years of fellowship training in Sports Medicine, after completing a residency in a primary care specialty, such as Family Medicine, Internal Medicine or Pediatrics.
-They lead a team of clinical staff that includes physical therapists, exercise physiologists, sports dietitians and sports psychologists.
+Specialists in Primary Care Sports Medicine complete one to two years of fellowship training in sports medicine after completing a residency in a primary care specialty, such as family medicine, internal medicine or pediatrics.
+They lead a team of clinical staff that includes physical therapists, exercise physiologists, sports dietitians and certified athletic trainers.

 Carrie Jaworski, MD

 Dr. Carrie Jaworski is the Director of the Division of Primary Care Sports Medicine at NorthShore and is board certified in Family and Sports Medicine.
 She has nearly two decades of experience treating high school, collegiate, professional and Olympic athletes.